This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 // output => 0

-If we need to output enums as logs, we don’t want to manually look up the corresponding strings based on the enum values when reviewing the logs, as it is cumbersome and unintuitive.
-We hope to directly output the strings corresponding to the enum values, such as RED, GREEN, BLUE.
+If we need enums as log output, we don’t want to manually look up the corresponding string based on the enum value when viewing logs, which is troublesome and not intuitive.
+We want to directly output the string corresponding to the enum value, such as RED, GREEN, BLUE.

-However, when there are many enums, writing them manually is inconvenient and very tedious.
+However, when there are many enums, manual writing is not convenient and very tedious.
 Specifically, if we want to add several enum definitions, the corresponding content in the string mapping table also needs to be modified.
-When the number reaches hundreds, there may be omissions.
-Or, when taking over someone else’s project, you might find a large number of enums, making manual writing very time-consuming.
+When the number reaches hundreds, omissions are very likely.
+Or if we take over someone else’s project and find that they have a lot of enums, with too much content, manual writing is very time-consuming.

 We need to find a solution that can automatically make the relevant modifications.
-In other languages like Java, C#, and Python, this functionality can be easily achieved through reflection.
-However, C++ currently does not have reflection, so this approach is not feasible.
+In other languages, such as Java, C#, and Python, this functionality can be easily achieved through reflection.
+However, C++ currently does not have reflection, so this path is blocked.
 Currently, there are three main solutions to this problem.

-The content introduced in this section has already been encapsulated by someone else and can be directly used via the magic enum library.
-Below is mainly an analysis of the principles of this library.
-For convenience, it will be implemented in C++20, although C++17 is actually sufficient.
+The content introduced in this section has already been encapsulated by others, and you can directly use the magic_enum library.
+The following mainly analyzes the principle of this library.
+For convenience of demonstration, it will be implemented with C++20, but C++17 is actually sufficient.

-In the three major compilers, there are some special macro variables. __PRETTY_FUNCTION__ in GCC and Clang, and __FUNCSIG__ in MSVC.
-These macro variables are replaced with the function signature during compilation.
-If the function is a template function, the template instantiation information will also be output (you can also use source_location added in C++20, which has a similar effect to these macros).
+In the three major mainstream compilers, there are some special macro variables. __PRETTY_FUNCTION__ in GCC and Clang, and __FUNCSIG__ in MSVC.
+These macro variables will be replaced with the function signature during compilation.
+If the function is a template function, the template instantiation information will also be output (you can also use source_location added to the C++20 standard, which has a similar effect to these macros).

 template <typename T>